 The True Cost of AC Replacement in 2026

 Rising equipment costs and new refrigerants are reshaping the HVAC market.
-Here is exactly what you should expect to pay for a new AC system this year.
+Here is a practical budget range for a new AC system this year.

 Replacing a central air conditioning unit is one of the largest investments a homeowner will make.
 In 2026, the transition to newer, environmentally friendly refrigerants has slightly impacted baseline equipment profiles.